How to Monetize Your Audience: The Complete Playbook

 When should I start monetizing my audience?

-There’s no magic number, but most creators can begin monetizing with 1,000+ engaged followers.
+At first, most creators can begin monetizing with 1,000+ engaged followers.
 Start with low-friction methods like affiliate marketing and small brand deals.
-Add subscription content and digital products as your audience grows and you better understand their needs.
+Add subscription content and digital products as your audience grows and you understand their needs better.

 What’s the best monetization strategy for small audiences?